bisonic-official/batch-transfer-script/README.md

-# Batch Token Transfer Script 💻
+# Batch Token Transfer Contract 📄 + Script 💻

-This repository contains the `BatchTokenTransfer` abi file of contract + a script to perform batch transfers of specified token.
+This repository contains the `BatchTokenTransfer` contract + a script to perform batch transfers of specified token.

+## Batch Token Transfer Contract 📃

+### Contract setup

+1. Clone this repository
+2. Install NPM dependencies: `npm install`

+### Deploying the Batch Token Transfer Contract to Saigon

+1. Add your `PRIVATE_KEY` in `hardhat.config.js`.
+2. Run `npx hardhat compile` to compile the contracts.
+3. Run `npx hardhat test` to run the tests.
+4. Run `npx hardhat run deploy/deploy.js --network saigon` to deploy the contract to Saigon.
+5. Once the contract is deployed, verify it by running `npx hardhat sourcify --endpoint https://sourcify.roninchain.com/server/ --network saigon`.

+> **NOTE:** This exact process can be done to deploy the contract in Ronin (mainnet).
+The only modifications needed are the following: After step 3, _modify the `deploy/deploy.js` script to specify the token address (and comment the `ERC20Mock` deployment section)._ Also, change `saigon` to `ronin` in the commands to be run.

+## Batch Token Transfer Script 💻

 ### Python setup